Monaco: 19th century

 A map of the County of Nice showing the area of the Italian kingdom of Sardinia annexed in 1860 to France (light brown).
 The area in red had already become part of France before 1860.

-In 1793, Revolutionary forces captured Monaco and until 1814 it was occupied by the French (in this period much of Europe had been overrun by the French armies under the command of Napoleon Bonaparte).
+In 1793, Revolutionary forces captured Monaco and until 1814 it was occupied by the French (in this period much of Europe had been overrun by the French armies).
 The principality was reestablished in 1814 under the Grimaldis.
 It was designated a protectorate of the Kingdom of Sardinia by the Congress of Vienna in 1815.
 Monaco remained in this position until 1860 when, by the Treaty of Turin, the Sardinian forces pulled out of the principality; the surrounding County of Nice (as well as Savoy) was ceded to France.
 Monaco became a French protectorate once again.
 Italian was the official language in Monaco until 1860, when it was replaced by French.

 Before this time there was unrest in Menton and Roquebrune, where the townspeople had become weary of heavy taxation by the Grimaldi family.
 They declared their independence as the Free Cities of Menton and Roquebrune, hoping for annexation by Sardinia.
 France protested.
 The unrest continued until Charles III of Monaco gave up his claim to the two mainland towns (some 95% of the principality at the time) that had been ruled by the Grimaldi family for over 500 years.

 These were ceded to France in return for 4,100,000 francs.
 The transfer and Monaco's sovereignty were recognised by the Franco-Monégasque Treaty of 1861.
-In 1869, the principality stopped collecting income tax from its residents — an indulgence the Grimaldi family could afford to entertain thanks solely to the extraordinary success of the casino.
+In 1869, the principality stopped collecting income tax from its residents—an indulgence the Grimaldi family could afford to entertain thanks solely to the extraordinary success of the casino.
 This made Monaco a playground for the rich and a favoured place for them to live.